brettz9/nutrient-rich/README.md

 1. Mention USDA source
 1. All caps to title case?
 1. `NaN` to something readable
-1. Links on food to nutrient info page
+1. Links on food to nutrient info page (like <https://food-nutrients.github.io/>
+    but accepting a GET param to preselect) and ability to "add to cart", to add cumulatively
 1. Publish npm release

 ## Possible to-dos